Pinfire cartridge

+The cartridge featured a small pin that, when struck, would ignite the priming compound and initiate the firing process.
+Despite initial resistance, especially from British gun users, the pinfire cartridge gained popularity following the Great Exhibition of 1851.
+Its advantages included easier and faster loading than percussion weapons, and it was more likely to fire reliably when wet.
+However, with the introduction of reliable rimfire and centerfire cartridges, which were quicker to load and safer, the pinfire cartridge became obsolete.
+Today, enthusiasts of vintage weaponry often create pinfire cartridges from modern materials for use in antique firearms.

 History

 The Swiss gun maker Samuel Joannes Pauly patented the first breechloading cartridge in 1812.
 This was for use in a shotgun with fixed barrels which was loaded by lifting a breech block on the top.
 French gun maker Henri Roux attempted to improve this cartridge in the 1820s but a constantly primed cartridge was felt by many to be too dangerous and many breechloading guns reverted to using an unprimed cartridge.
 This was fired by a separate percussion cap which was used on the still dominant muzzle-loading guns.